Simplewyl2000/AAANIS/README.md

-# AXISRelease
+# ANIS

-AXISRelease is a standalone source distribution that converts an installed application into a command-line package for agents.
+ANIS (Agent-Native Interface Synthesizer) is a standalone source distribution that converts an installed desktop application into a command-line interface for agents.
+Each released command is an atomic read, write, or operation on an application object, implemented against the running application and validated before release.

 ## Workflow